Toba-O/Toba-O/README.md

 <br>
 From the start of 2021, I had a goal to make a contribution every day. <em>I believe it's going well</em>

 * **EDIT April 19:** For some reason, Github is being a little odd and displaying a hole on January 12.
-However, there were 3 contributions made that day
+However, rest assured, there were 3 contributions made that day
 * <details>
   <summary>Supporting image</summary>
   <img src="https://i.imgur.com/GfrSzHD.png" />